juliangould/MarchMadnessBracketBuilder/README.md

 Create a folder, with a file path `/.../folderName`.
 Inside your folder, place a CSV file, `fileName`, containing your table of probabilities.
 This same folder is where the output bracket will be written.

+The `data.table` package must be installed and loaded.

 ### Running the code

 To build the EV-optimal bracket relative to your data and scoring system, simply access the functions in BracketFunctions.R, and run `MM_Bracket_Builder(folder, filename, scoring)`, where: